 She, along with other Metis and non-Status survivors, was left out of the $750 million Sixties Scoop national class action settlement agreement.
 About 30,000 Status First Nations and Inuit survivors are being compensated about $25,000.

-The Foundation operates independently from government and will provide healing services for all survivors and their families, including Metis and non-Status people.
+The $50 million foundation operates independently from government and will provide healing services for all survivors and their families, including Metis and non-Status people.

 It’s hard to gauge what each community or individual needs to heal, so the Foundation will let communities decide what they need funding for—whether its programming, a gathering place or workshops, Maurice said.

 “Many of us are making such meaningful contributions within our communities and our families and communities and we want to celebrate them for years to come,” Maurice said.